NuttaneeKnight/ServiceNow/reports.md

 - Subject - The subject of the email for the scheduled email report - String
 - Introductory message - The content of the email for the scheuled email report - HTML
 - Condition - A script containing the condition that must be met for the scheduled email report - Script (plain)
-- Type - The type of the attachment for the scheduled email report - String (PDF, Excel, CSV, PNG etc. )
+- Type - The type of the attachment for the scheduled email report - String (PDF, Excel, CSV, PNG etc.)
+- When you schedule a repot in ServiceNow, you are inserting a record into the Scheduled Email of Report [sysauto_report]table